 - Book your stay here

-How to use this Seville Itinerary 2 days?
+How to use this Seville Itinerary for 2 days?

 Seville is not super huge.
-The major attraction of the city include the 3 UNESCO World Heritage Sites and they can be easily explored within walking distance, once you get there.
+The major attraction of the city includes the 3 UNESCO World Heritage Sites and they can be easily explored within walking distance, once you get there.

 However, a sightseeing bus tour will help you get to different neighborhoods of the city which is key to appreciating the unique things the city has to offer.